Free service and schedule modifications until the service is stabilized

 In summary

-- Schedules: The REM will offer service only during morning peak hours (5:30 AM to 10:00 AM) and evening peak hours (3:00 PM to 8:00 PM).
-REM trains will run every 10 minutes during these time slots.
+- Schedules: The REM will offer service during week days from 5:30 AM to 8:20 PM towards Gare Centrale and 8:40 PM towards A1-Brossard.
 Outside these hours, the network will be closed.

-- Shuttle buses : Shuttles will be available at all times to facilitate travel.
+- Shuttle buses : Shuttles will be available to facilitate travel.

 - Support: Teams will be deployed in the network and on trains to assist users during this period of instability.